-Whereas the company’s Symmetry cases resemble the traditional iPhone transparent case.
+Whereas the company’s Symmetry cases resemble the traditional iPhone transparent case (iPhone case compatible).
 Therefore, it is much similar to Lifeproof’s line up.

 When it comes to the latter, Lifeproof follows its aesthetic pattern more strictly.
 They have a sleeker design, which is more subdued, but still stylish enough to turn heads.

 Having a textured grip is certainly helpful to provide a good grip of your device.
 However, it might downgrade the look of your phone case.
 That’s why many phone cases have a smooth back, but there are notable differences in the textures when it comes to Lifeproof vs Otterbox cases.

 Lifeproof cases have three options with a smooth, un-textured back—namely the Fre, Slam, and Next cases.
 Whereas the Wake case has a wave texture which is pleasing to look at.
 The sculpted pattern does not take away from its overall looks.

 Otterbox Defender cases are variant with four cases having a smooth back, while the remaining three have a textured/leather back.
 Notably, however, the company allows consumers to add Pop Sockets to improve on its grip and functionality.

 The types of outdoor activities you engage in will help you figure out the level of texture your phone’s case should have.
 For mountaineers, grip will be an important element; your phone shouldn’t easily slip off or out of its location.
 Campers, on the other hand, can get by with lighter texture and a little vigilance.